pechorka/async-archetucture/initial_architecture.md

     technical flags like: isSendToMessageBroker=false
 3) Can't return a response to the user, because network connection is down: don't know what to do

+## Questionable desicions
+1) For current small API, I think access restriction based on name is fine and implementing full blown RBAC will be waste of time.
+But if I am wrong, refactoring to RBAC will be not trivial

+## To watch out for
+1) I am not sure how to handle transactions properly in async services.
+I don't see problems at the moment, but I should be extra careful with them

 ## Task service

 CRUD for tasks